-The Doorstep selling is an offer to sell goods to a consumer by a door-to-door salesman at the consumer’s home or place of work or at any other place but not from the business premises of the door-to-door salesman.
+The doorstep selling is an offer to sell goods to a consumer by a door-to-door trader at the consumer’s home or place of work or at any other place but not from the business premises of the door-to-door trader.
 A door step contract also includes a sale concluded during an excursion organized by the trader away from his business premises.

-It is important to remember that the law on Doorstep Contract does not apply if you had previously asked a seller to visit your house, with the intention to buy something.
-You will however, be protected if you had agreed to a visit which had been proposed over the phone, or perhaps you had returned a coupon asking for information (and not a meeting) about a product or a service.
+It is important to remember that it is not doorstep selling if consumer had previously asked a trader to visit his/her house, with the intention to buy something.
+Consumer will however, be protected if he/she had agreed to a visit which had been proposed over the phone, or perhaps consumer had returned a coupon asking for information (and not a meeting) about a good or service.

-Door-to-door selling may constitute a risky purchasing method, since the consumer cannot compare prices of the products or services, and it is not his usual purchasing method.
+Door-to-door selling may constitute a risky purchasing method, since the consumer cannot compare prices of the goods or services, and it is not his/her usual purchasing method.

-If you are deciding to conclude Doorstep Contract, you must always check whether the seller has the appropriate license and identity card.
-Remember, there is no obligation whatsoever to purchase the good or service on offer, and if you have no interest in what is on offer the salesman, once asked, must leave.
+If consumer is deciding to conclude doorstep contract, consumer must always check whether the trader has the appropriate license and identity card.
+There is no obligation whatsoever to purchase the good or service on offer, and if consumer has no interest in what is on offer the trader, once asked, must leave.

-In order for a Doorstep contract to be valid, it must be a private writing and contain:
+For a doorstep contract to be valid, it must be a private writing and contain:

-• Name and license number of the door-to-door seller, registration number;
+- name and license number of the door-to-door trader, registration number;

-• Permanent address of the place of trade of the door-to-door seller, or the person by whom he is employed;
+- permanent address of the place of trade of the door-to-door trader (legal address), or the person by whom he/she is employed;

-The door-to-door salesman must give you a copy of the contract including a cancellation form, and must also keep a copy for himself.
+The door-to-door trader must give to consumer a copy of the contract including a withdrawal form and must also keep a copy for himself.

-The door-to-door salesman must also inform the consumer that he has a right to cancel his contract during 14 days.
-The contract is usually cancelled by delivering the written cancellation form to the door-to-door salesman.
+The door-to-door trader must also inform the consumer that he/she has a right to withdrawal from the contract within 14 days from the day the contract was concluded.
+The contract is usually cancelled by delivering a written withdraw form (can be an application in free form) to the door-to-door trader within noted term.